tdkn/problem-2/README.md

             *
 ```

-#Extensions - Short Coding!
+#Extensions - Short Coding (Code Golf)!

+Nicely done!
+Then, you can go to the next level.
-Make the program you wrote shorter as possible as you can!
+From now, let's challenge to make the program you wrote shorter as possible as you can!
 For example, use && operator instead of if condition.
+Your program may be much shorter if you use 'map' or 'each' method.